Qimera - Metadata Extraction Process

 Time Series Solution Creation

-Since Qimera supports multiply redundant sources of data for the same time series attribute, the solution files (timeseriesname.sol) maintains the priority order of the particular attribute.
+Since Qimera supports multiply redundant sources of data for the same time series attribute, the solution files (timeseriesname.sol) maintains the priority order of the particular attributes.

 A description of this process can be found here.